Do I need to be a member of the National Education Association to apply for your grants?

 We notify all lead grant applicants via the email submitted on the application.
 If you haven’t received an email the Foundation by the notification date, please contact us at email@example.com.

-If your budget includes materials, they must play a central role in deepening student knowledge and habits of inquiry.
-If you have a proposed project that does not meet these criteria, we encourage you to visit our grant resources page for resources that support materials-centered projects.
+If you have a proposed project that does not meet these criteria, we encourage you to visit our grant resources.

 If I have received a grant from the NEA Foundation in the past, can I apply for another grant?